-- Funding amount: \$1,250,000,000 - Funding mechanism: Competitive Grants - Eligible recipients: Political subdivision, agency, or instrumentality of a state, including an agency of a state that is responsible for administering or supervising adult education and literacy activities, or for providing public housing; an Indian Tribe, an Alaska Native entity, or a Native Hawaiian organization; a foundation, corporation, institution, or association that is a not-for-profit entity and not a school; a community anchor institution; a local educational agency; an entity that carries out a workforce development program; and partnership between any of the above entities.
-Additionally, other entities (other than schools) may be permitted to join a partnership of eligible entities if the Assistant Secretary determines such action to be in the public interest. - For more information: Digital Equity Act Program Webpage HERE. - Comments requested through May 1, 2023 on the design and implementation of this program-learn more HERE.
+- Funding amount: \$1,250,000,000

+- Funding mechanism: Competitive Grants

+- Eligible recipients: Political subdivision, agency, or instrumentality of a state, including an agency of a state that is responsible for administering or supervising adult education and literacy activities, or for providing public housing; an Indian Tribe, an Alaska Native entity, or a Native Hawaiian organization; a foundation, corporation, institution, or association that is a not-for-profit entity and not a school; a community anchor institution; a local educational agency; an entity that carries out a workforce development program; and partnership between any of the above entities.
+Additionally, other entities (other than schools) may be permitted to join a

+partnership of eligible entities if the Assistant Secretary determines such action to be in the public interest.

+- For more information: Digital Equity Act Program Webpage HERE. - The 1,250,000,000 funding program is currently being developed.